Photo courtesy of http://liberato.org Ricardo Liberato

 So why stop there?
 Say the pyramid has a flat top and is thirty levels high when the seasonal water levels get too low to bring in more blocks.
 As long as blocks move up you’re making progress, so during the dry spell, you can keep moving up blocks that are in place from one half of the pyramid to make the other half higher.
 The teams can keep working, and no work is lost in using the existing pile as a buffer to let your teams keep steadily raising blocks.
 Work never has to stop.

 When blocks again arrive in plenty, the engineers would direct replacement of the stones that were moved up first, in order to get the existing pile back to being flat on top, because that shape maximizes the amount of work that can be done when the supply of new blocks is choked off again.
+A variation of this system would work even with the alternate system of perpendicular ramps being used.

-We don’t really have enough information on the relative cost of quarrying and moving the stone to the site to estimate how they would have allocated resources.
-The critical thing is that the lifting could be made so fast that for much of the time, the bottleneck was probably in getting the stone quarried and delivered to the site, not the problem of lifting the stone.
+We don’t really have enough information on the relative cost of quarrying and moving the stone to the site to estimate exactly how they would have allocated resources.
+The critical thing is that the lifting could be made so fast that for much of the time, the bottleneck was almost certainly in getting the stone quarried and delivered to the site, not the problem of lifting the stone.

 For this reason, my guess is that especially in the lower layers, they probably used the majority of the available workers quarrying and moving stone to the site, and very likely used the barn-raising strategy to get them to the top of the pile.
 This might have taken the form of periodic lifting festivals at times of year when farming wasn’t practical, and when huge numbers of citizens could turn out for brief intervals to lift stones rapidly.
 Perhaps teams from administrative areas would compete to lift vast stores of stone that had been banked up during the rest of the year.